victorwg/Battleship-Project/README.md

 - No ships may be placed on another ship.

 #### Playing the game
 - Players take turns guessing by calling out the corresponding coordinates on the board.
-The opponent responds with "hit" or "miss" as appropriate.
 - Players' board will be marked for record. **'O'** == hit, **'X'** == miss.

 #### How to WIN